-Treatment for Pigmentation Disorders in Orlando
+Treatment for Pigmentation Disorders

 Dermatologists provide treatment for a wide variety of pigmentation disorders, and they’re specially trained to find the actual cause of the unwanted variation in skin pigment.
 In some cases, it’s related to another type of health condition; in other cases, it’s less complicated and more easily treated.

 Melasma – Most people associate melasma with pregnancy because the darkening of the skin on a woman’s face during pregnancy is very common.
 Women who are not pregnant, as well as men, can also develop melasma, especially on areas of their skin that get a lot of sun exposure.
 Depending on the areas affected and how deeply the melasma penetrates, your dermatologist may recommend one of several topical medications, a chemical peel, or another type of procedure to help restore your skin’s even

 Pityriasis Alba – Pityriasis alba is a skin condition that usually affects children and young adults, and many patients outgrow it eventually.
 Most people affected by it first notice red, scaly patches on the skin, and when those patches go away, they leave behind a patch that has lost pigment.
 For patients with darker skin, the loss of pigmentation is more noticeable and may be a source of self-consciousness.
 In many cases, topical medication will help.